 - Maximum Height.
 Radian 3RXT can provide more room for the growing child as it can accommodate up to 57 inches while you can only use the Foonf up to 49 inches.

 - Booster.
-Between the two, only the Radian 3RXT can be used in booster mode, so you may think this will provide you with better value for money.
-However, many parent reviewers of this product expressed their disappointment for this product’s failure as a booster seat.
-There seems to be no issue for children with smaller stature, but not for taller and lankier kids.
-Parents claim that getting a convertible car seat that promises usage until booster mode could be a gamble because there is no way to tell how much the child would grow in the few years.
+Between the two, only the Radian 3RXT can be used in booster mode, so you may think this will provide you with better value for the money.
+However, many parent reviewers of this product expressed their disappointment with this product’s failure as a booster seat.
+There seems to be no issue for children with a smaller stature, but not for taller and lankier kids.
+Parents claim that getting a convertible car seat that promises usage until booster mode could be a gamble because there is no way to tell how much the child would grow in a few years.

 Good All-In-One Car Seats

 |Height (Unextended headrest, forward-facing):|

 The difference in these two seats’ dimensions might only become clear if you are installing them in a tight and compact vehicle where every inch of space matters.
 If you are to place them in mid-sized vehicles, both can be good options for 3-across installation since they are narrow car seats.

 - Among the vehicle types/models where the Diono Radian 3RXT has reportedly been installed were Dodge Journey, Toyota Camry, Nissan Altima, Chevy Tahoe with captain's chair seats and 2017 Honda CRV.

 - 2003/2004 Jeep Grand Cherokee, 1996 Toyota Tercel and Tesla Model S sedan are among the vehicles where Clek Foonf has been installed successfully.

 |Do I need to use a pool noodle/rolled towel?|